Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: System Model, Problem Formulation, and Methodology

-Insilico CRISPR-based perturbations provide a powerful framework to investigate gene function by systematically eliminating or overexpressing target genes.
-In single-cell experiments, such perturbations allow the study of cellular responses at high resolution, revealing gene regulatory relationships and context-specific effects.

-The open AI gym environment simulates the effects of CRISPR interference on individual cells, modeling gene expression changes under controlled perturbations.
+We used an OpenAI Gym environment to simulate the effects of CRISPR interference and cytokine perturbation on individual cells.
 Each episode represents a single cell, and actions correspond to predicted adjustments in gene expression.
-The environment incorporates stochastic perturbations, including gene knockouts and overexpression, enabling the evaluation of predictive models under realistic, variable gene regulatory dynamics.
+The environment incorporates stochastic perturbations, including gene screens or cytokine perturbations, enabling the evaluation of predictive models under realistic, variable gene regulatory dynamics.
 Rewards are defined to encourage models to accurately approximate observed post-perturbation expression profiles, making this setup suitable for training reinforcement learning agents to predict single-cell responses to genetic interventions.

-The dataset is organized into multiple modalities, such as RNA, ATAC expression, and split into training and testing sets.
-During training, models observe a subset of cells and perturbations, while evaluation is performed on held-out cells and unseen perturbations to assess generalization.
-Gene expression matrices are fused across modalities according to pre-defined splits, and pseudotime information is incorporated to account for temporal dynamics.

-We train three types of reinforcement learning optimizaition techniques: PPO, TRPO, and a multi-stage TRPO\_PPO approach.
-PPO and TRPO are optimized with modality-specific policy networks (multiple hidden layers of 256 neurons per branch), and the TRPO\_PPO pipeline allows for warm-starting PPO with parameters learned by TRPO.
-Training is performed for up to 1000000 timesteps per agent, with reward signals derived from the reduction in mean squared error between predicted and target expression profiles.
-For the multistage TRPO\_PPO method, we used $10\_000$ steps for the first phase of TRPO phase training and the remaining steps for the PPO phase.
+We train PPO and a two-stage TRPO\_PPO approach.
+In the two-stage TRPO\_PPO pipeline, we begin with the warm-starting PPO with parameters learned by TRPO.
+Training is performed for up to a few timesteps per agent, with reward signals derived from the reduction in mean squared error between the predicted and target expression profiles.
+For the two-stage TRPO\_PPO method, we used a few steps for the first phase of TRPO phase training and the remaining steps for the PPO phase.